Bioinformatics, Information Theory, and Communications Laboratory

 The Bioinformatics Information, Theory, and Communications Laboratory is a facility dedicated to research in the areas of communications, information theory, and bioinformatics.
 Within the communications area, several projects are underway in space-time coding, multiple input/multiple output communication systems, wireless sensor networks, and advanced modulation formats for bandwidth and power-efficient communications.
 In the bioinformatics area, projects focus on applying principles of source and channel coding theory, information theory, and pattern recognition to analyze and model genetic structures.

-Director: Professor Guillermo E. Atkin
+Director: Associate Professor Guillermo E. Atkin

 Electric Drives and Energy Conversion Laboratory